 And the Japanese were not the only concern for the Smith Family.
 An earthquake that shook the very foundations of the Behora Estate, damaging much of the property, led to even more complications.
 When the estate manager lost his home to the disaster, he forced the Smith Family out from their bungalow so that he could take up residence.
-As a result, Robert, Madeline, Janet was forced to live in the schoolhouse.
+As a result, Robert, Madeline and Janet were forced to live in the schoolhouse.

-Meanwhile, Janet's beloved Jack Russel, Kim, slept outside.
+Meanwhile, Janet's beloved Fox Terrier, Kim, slept outside.
 One day, however, they left the schoolhouse to find the dog nowhere in sight.
 As it turned out, during the night, a leopard had been prowling around the Estate.
 It didn't take long to realise that Kim would not be coming home.
 Janet was, of course, devastated.

 Back to Business

 After the war, Robert was appointed the manager of the estate.
 Inspired in his new position, he wasted no time bringing about much-needed change.
 The estate opted for quality over quantity, with Mr Stammers' transformations often ensuring the highest prices in the London market.
 He recalled:

 "The bushes were pruned in the cold weather, but from April to October they had to be plucked every seven days.
 During the busy season, we had 700 people doing nothing but plucking.
 [Workers] picked just the best - two leaves and a bud - for they knew I would not countenance any rough parts of the plant being sent for processing".

 Robert not only oversaw the production elements of day-to-day life, however.
 He was also largely responsible for accountancy, the administration of medical services, Tea-tasting and the safeguarding of worker welfare.
 He performed his duties with due diligence and, indeed, passion.
 He cared about Tea the same way that we continue to do so today.